 Can I get into Harvard and can I get accepted?
 The school has a 5% acceptance rate ranking it #1 in Massachusetts for lowest rate of acceptance.
 Last year, 2,110 out of 39,041 applicants were admitted making Harvard an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 2 percent.
 Harvard University typically accepts and attracts "A" average high school students.
 Of those applicants who were admitted, 79% chose to enroll.
-This indicates that admission to the school is highly desireable and it may be a primary choice for many students.
+This indicates that admission to the school is highly desirable and it may be a primary choice for many students.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|